which followed the death of Pope Clement XIV

 he entered lengthy negotiations with Bonaparte, by now the political leader (First Consul) of France, to sign an agreement

-which restored Catholicism in France and its client republic in Italy
+which restored Catholicism in France and its client republic in northern Italy

 (which adopted the French tricolour flag - with green instead of blue).